 - USCG - United States Coast Guard/Maritime.
 Connected to the seafaring activity, this DOT agency includes the United States Coast Guard, an agency of the United States Department of Homeland Security, as well as any crewmembers operating commercial vessels.

 - PHMSA - Pipeline industry, or members of the Pipeline and Hazardous Materials Safety Administration.
 For oil and gas companies working on pipeline, which includes operations, maintenance and emergency response, operators and their contractors are required to submit to DOT compliant testing.

-- Railroad industry.
-This includes members of the Federal Railroad Administration (FRA), Hours of Service Act (HSA) personnel, train and engine, and signal service or train dispatchers.
+- FRA - Railroad industry.
+This includes members of the Federal Railroad Administration, Hours of Service Act (HSA) personnel, train and engine, and signal service or train dispatchers.
 Learn more about FRA Regulation 49 CFR Part 219.

 - FTA - Transit industry or members of the Federal Transit Administration (FTA).
 This DOT agency includes vehicle mechanics, controllers, operators and armed security.
 Learn more about the FTA, in particular FTA Regulation 49 CFR Part 655.

 Employees are not permitted to use or even possess alcohol or illegal drugs while executing safety-sensitive functions, or while assigned to perform safety-sensitive tasks or roles.
 Employees are not permitted to consume alcohol within 4 hours of reporting for duty, or after receiving notice to report to duty.
 For flight attendants and flight crew members, it is 8 hours prior to reporting for service that they are prohibited from consuming alcohol.